Learn why Gartner just named Builder a Cool Vendor

 Salesforce Commerce Cloud: a leading enterprise e-commerce solution with a robust feature set to support complex, enterprise-grade scenarios such as multi-storefront, advanced discounting, and onsite merchandising.
 It requires technical depth, either by staffing, partnerships with tech companies, or a capable agency partner.

 commercetools: focuses on enterprise-scale, customized commerce needs where flexibility and API-based integrations are a priority.
 It’s API-first, cloud-native, and built using microservices architecture, allowing high scalability and flexibility.
-For more information visit our commercetools hub.
+For more information, visit our commercetools hub.

 Kibo: focuses on creating the most intuitive composable digital commerce platform supporting experiences that span order management, e-commerce, and subscriptions.
 For more information, visit our Kibo integration page.

 Commerce Layer: provides a robust transactional API that enables multi-market e-commerce, global scalability, and front-end flexibility.
 The API handles all transaction processing during order lifecycles and payment status changes.
+For more information, visit our Commerce Layer hub.

 📖